Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 That Conway appearance last summer played out on Fox & Friends.
 It is a program which Trump watches closely — and from which he takes direct inspiration for speaking points and for his policy priorities.
 Especially on Twitter.

-At the outset of the Trump administration, one media critic argued that newspapers should set aside a small box daily on a page deep inside the national section to handle his Tweets: cover it, but don't give it front-page or top-of-the-newscast treatment.
+At the outset of the Trump administration, one media critic argued that newspapers should set aside a small box daily on a page deep inside the national section to handle his Tweets: Cover it, but don't give it front-page or top-of-the-newscast treatment.

 That critic would be me.